 Uses & Effectiveness

-- Phenylketonuria (PKU).
+- An inherited disorder that increases levels of phenylalanine in the blood (phenylketonuria or PKU).
 People with PKU are not able to process the amino acid phenylalanine.
 This amino acid is used by the body to make tyrosine.
 Because of this, people with PKU can have low levels of tyrosine in the body.
 To prevent tyrosine levels from becoming too low, people with PKU are advised to consume medical foods containing tyrosine but very little phenylalanine.
 Tyrosine levels in the blood are regularly measured by physicians.

 Possibly Effective for

-- Mental performance.
-Research shows that taking tyrosine improves mental performance under stressful conditions These include cold-induced stress or noise-induced stress.
+- Memory and thinking skills (cognitive function).
+Research shows that taking tyrosine might improve mental performance, usually under stressful conditions These include cold-induced stress or noise-induced stress.

 - Memory.
 Research shows that taking tyrosine improves memory during stressful conditions.
 These include cold-induced stress or multi-tasking.
 Tyrosine does not seem to improve memory during less stressful situations.

-- Improving alertness following the loss of sleep.
+- Lack of sleep (sleep deprivation).
 Taking tyrosine helps people who have lost a night's sleep stay alert for about 3 hours longer than they otherwise would.
 Also, early research shows that tyrosine improves memory and reasoning in people who are sleep-deprived.

 Possibly Ineffective for

-- Attention deficit disorder (ADD).
-Taking tyrosine by mouth does not improve symptoms in children or adults with ADHD.
+- Attention deficit-hyperactivity disorder (ADHD).
+Taking tyrosine by mouth does not seem to improve symptoms in children or adults with ADHD.

 - Depression.
 Taking tyrosine by mouth does not improve symptoms of depression.